macimax/WIKI_STEPMANIA/Actor-Definitions.md

 The file for this sound to load.
 ## SupportPan
 set to `true` or `false`, defaults to false if omitted.
 When set to `true` the command `playforplayer()` is usable.
+## SupportRateChanging
+set to `true` or `false`, defaults to false if omitted.
+When set to true the RageSound can be adjusted.
+## IsAction
+set to `true` or `false`, defaults to false if omitted.
+When set to true it will be muted if MuteActions is on.
 # Sprite
 Sprite class for displaying static or animated sprites.
 Will also play video files.
 ## Texture